harvestinghappiness/harvestinghappiness.github.io/_posts/2016-10-25-Barks-Of-Hope.md

 If anyone would like to support “Ladridos de Esperanza” please feel free to like their page on Facebook (Asociación Ladridos de Esperanza) or contact emily@harvestinghappiness.org to donate money directly to the cause.

-Note: Due to their location solely in Guatemala, any donations made will not be issued tax-deductible receipts.
+<s>Note: Due to their location solely in Guatemala, any donations made will not be issued tax-deductible receipts.</s>